Is Your Fibromyalgia Making Your Skin Sensitive? Here’s What You Can Do!

 Another sign of a potential fibromyalgia-related skin rash is discoloration in one or more areas of your body, such as patches or spots that are different shades than your normal skin tone.

-These discolorations can be light or dark depending on your rash, and they usually do not itch or burn as other types of rashes do.
+These discolorations can be light or dark, depending on the rash, and they usually do not itch or burn like other types of rashes.

 They may also be accompanied by bumps and other abnormalities that can help diagnose the cause of your rash.